 Ha-Joon Chang’s “23 things they don’t tell you about Capitalism” is a book to be savored.
 Every chapter in this book will challenge your preconceived notions.
 By the end of it, Chang may just overhaul your entrenched opinions about capitalism.

-Modern world’s obsession with Free-market capitalism apparently started in the early ’80s when Margaret Thatcher in England and Ronald Reagan in the US were elected to power.
-Both politicians while adverse to the idea of Government intervention were staunch evangelists of the free-market economy.
+Modern world’s obsession with Free-market capitalism started in the early ’80s when Margaret Thatcher in England and Ronald Reagan in the US were elected to power.
+Both politicians while adverse to the idea of government intervention were staunch evangelists of the free-market economy.

-I found myself in a tacit agreement with the author’s argument that there is no scientifically-defined boundary for a free market and the whole charade only serves the vested interests.
+I found myself in a tacit agreement with his argument that there is no scientifically-defined boundary for a free market and the whole charade only serves the vested interests.

-He markedly underlines the situation of Sub-Saharan Africa which was subject to the free-market experiments by the West in the ’80s and consequently went into a chronic slump.
-Most Sub-Saharan countries were forced to adopt the Structural Adjustment Programs (SAP) – a free-market package peddled by the World Bank and the IMF in the ’80s.
+He cites the example of Sub-Saharan Africa which was subject to the free-market experiments by the West in the ’80s.
+Consequently, the region went into a chronic slump.
+Most of the countries were forced to adopt the Structural Adjustment Program (SAP) – a free-market package peddled by the World Bank and the IMF in the ’80s.

-It’s a well-documented but less-hyped fact that Sub-Saharan Africa grew at the rate of 1.6% in the ’60s and ’70s and only managed a growth rate of 0.2% between 1980 and 2009 – a poor reflection on the much-touted benefits of the free-market economy.
+Another less-hyped fact is the growth of sub-Saharan Africa after capitalism.
+Chang notes that the region grew at a rate of 1.6% in the ’60s and ’70s.
+After SAP, between 1980 and 2009, it eked a flaccid rate of 0.2%.
+A poor reflection on the much-touted benefits of the free-market economy.